-A similar experiment can be performed for the parabolic motion when the corresponding item is chosen from the drop-down list.
-In this case it is not necessary to enter the initial velocity since for parabolic motion the initial velocity has a unique value, namely the value of the escape velocity characteristic of the initial position.
-The program sets this value automatically when the option "Parabolic motion" is chosen.
+A similar experiment can be performed for the parabolic motion, if the corresponding item is chosen from the drop-down list.
+In this case it is not necessary to enter the initial velocity since for the parabolic motion the initial velocity has a unique value, namely the value of the escape velocity characteristic of the initial position.
+The program sets this value automatically when the item "Parabolic motion" is chosen.
 At the initial position this velocity is in the transverse direction.
 Consequently, the initial position is at the vertex of the parabola.
 Only half of the parabola is generated as the body recedes to infinity.
-To generate the motion along the other half of the parabola, the program makes the same changes in the position and velocity of the body when it recedes beyond the area displayed on the screen as for the case of hyperbolic motion.
-(See above.)
+To generate the motion along the other half of the parabola, the program makes the same changes in the position and velocity of the body as for the case of hyperbolic motion, when the body recedes beyond the area displayed on the screen (see above).
 The theoretically predicted parabolic curve is also shown before the simulation when the corresponding option is chosen.